AbrJA/ConnectionPools.jl/docs/src/usage.md

 ### Releasing a Resource

-To release a resource back to the pool, use the release!(pool::Pool{T}, resource::T) function.
+To release a resource back to the pool, use the release!(pool::Pool{T}, resource::Resource{T}) function.

 ```julia
 release!(pool, resource)